 The lone parent tax credit reduces the income tax.
-In case of 1 child the tax credit amounts to $\notin$ 494 per year, in case of 2 children to $\notin$ 669 per year.
-For the 3rd and each further child the tax credit is increased by $\notin$ 220 per year.
+In case of 1 child the tax credit amounts to €494 per year, in case of 2 children to €669 per year.
+For the 3rd and each further child the tax credit is increased by €220 per year.
 In case of low incomes the tax credit is also paid as negative tax.

-Commuters' tax credit ("Verkehrsabsetzbetrag", [tintcox\s])
+Commuters' tax credit ("Verkehrsabsetzbetrag", [tintcox_s])

 The costs of commuting between residence place and working place for employees are compensated cross-the-board by the commuters' tax credit.
-The tax credit amounts to $\notin$ 291/year.
+The tax credit amounts to €291/year.
 The tax unit is the individual.
 The commuters' tax credit reduces the income tax (at most to 0).

-Wage earners' tax credit ("Arbeitnehmerabsetzbetrag", [tintcee\s])
+Wage earners' tax credit ("Arbeitnehmerabsetzbetrag", [tintcee_s])

-Employees are also entitled to a wage earners' tax credit of $\in$ 54/year.
+Employees are also entitled to a wage earners' tax credit of €54/year.
 The tax unit is the individual.
 The wage earners' tax credit reduces the income tax (at most to 0).

-In case of eligibility to the wage earners' tax credit and no (positive) income tax liability after applying the tax schedule and the tax credits above incl. the wage earners' tax credit, a negative tax up to $\in$ 110 (since 1.1.2008: in case of commuters $\in$ 240)/year is refunded.
-However, this refunding is limited with 10% (since 1.1.2008: in case of commuters 15%) of annual social insurance contributions paid by the concerned person.
+In case of eligibility to the wage earners' tax credit and no (positive) income tax liability after applying the tax schedule and the tax credits above incl. the wage earners' tax credit, a negative tax up to ≤ 110 (since 1.1.2008: in case of commuters ≤ 240 ; from 2011 on ≤ 251)/year is refunded.
+However, this refunding is limited with 10% (since 1.1.2008: in case of commuters 15%) of annual social insurance contributions paid by the concerned person.12

-Pensioners' tax credit ("Pensionistenabsetzbetrag", [tintcpe\s])
+Pensioners' tax credit ("Pensionistenabsetzbetrag", [tintcpe_s])